PyDMD/PyDMD/README.md

 * [License](#license)

 ## Description
-**PyDMD** is a Python package that uses **Dynamic Mode Decomposition** for a data-driven model simplification based on spatiotemporal coherent structures.
+**PyDMD** is a Python package designed for **Dynamic Mode Decomposition (DMD)**, a data-driven method used for analyzing and extracting spatiotemporal coherent structures from time-varying datasets.
+It provides a comprehensive and user-friendly interface for performing DMD analysis, making it a valuable tool for researchers, engineers, and data scientists working in various fields.

-Dynamic Mode Decomposition (DMD) is a model reduction algorithm developed by Schmid (see "Dynamic mode decomposition of numerical and experimental data").
-Since then has emerged as a powerful tool for analyzing the dynamics of nonlinear systems.
-DMD relies only on the high-fidelity measurements, like experimental data and numerical simulations, so it is an equation-free algorithm.
-Its popularity is also due to the fact that it does not make any assumptions about the underlying system.
-See Kutz ("Dynamic Mode Decomposition: Data-Driven Modeling of Complex Systems") for a comprehensive overview of the algorithm and its connections to the Koopman-operator analysis, initiated in Koopman ("Hamiltonian systems and transformation in Hilbert space"), along with examples in computational fluid dynamics.
+With PyDMD, users can easily decompose complex, high-dimensional datasets into a set of coherent spatial and temporal modes, capturing the underlying dynamics and extracting important features.
+The package implements both standard DMD algorithms and advanced variations, enabling users to choose the most suitable method for their specific needs.
+These extensions allow to deal with noisy data, big dataset, control variables, or to impose physical structures.

+PyDMD offers a seamless integration with the scientific Python ecosystem, leveraging popular libraries such as NumPy and SciPy for efficient numerical computations and data manipulation.
+It also offers a variety of visualization tools, including mode reconstruction, energy spectrum analysis, and time evolution plotting.
+These capabilities enable users to gain insights into the dominant modes of the system, identify significant features, and understand the temporal evolution of the dynamics.

-In the last years many variants arose, such as multiresolution DMD, compressed DMD, forward backward DMD, higher order DMD, and physics-informed DMD among others, in order to deal with noisy data, big dataset, or spurius data for example.
-We implemented in Python the majority of the DMD extensions currently present in the literature with a user friendly interface.
-We also provide many tutorials that show all the characteristics of the software.
-See the [**Examples**](#examples) section below and the [**Tutorials**](tutorials/README.md) to have an idea of the potential of this package.
+PyDMD promotes ease of use and customization, providing a well-documented API with intuitive function names and clear parameter descriptions.
+The package is actively maintained and updated, ensuring compatibility with the latest Python versions and incorporating user feedback to improve functionality and performance.
+We provide many tutorials showing the characteristics of the software.
+See the [**Examples**](#examples-and-tutorials) section below and the [**Tutorials**](tutorials/README.md) to have an idea of the potential of this package.

 <p align="center">
     <img src="readme/pydmd_capabilities.png" width="800" />